FlowFuse/flowfuse/docs/admin/telemetry.md

 `instanceId` | A unique identifier for the FlowForge instance.
 `os` | Information about the operating system
 `env` | Node.js and FlowForge versions
-`platform.counts` | A snap-shot of the number of users, teams and projects on the platform.
+`platform.counts` | A snapshot of the number of users, teams, projects, etc, in use on the platform.
-`platform.config.driver` | Which backend driver is being used
+`platform.config.driver` | Which backend driver is being used `platform.config.broker.enabled` | A flag indicating whether the the internal comms broker is enabled `platform.config.fileStore.enabled` | A flag indicating whether the file store is enabled `platform.config.email.enabled` | A flag indicating whether email is enabled `platform.license.id` | The ID of the license loaded `platform.license.type` | The type of the license

 When the data is collected, we also store the timestamp the data was received and